harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/staked-relayers.rst

 * **Message**: "This action can only be executed by Staked Relayers"
 * **Function**: :ref:`reportVaultTheft`
 * **Cause**: The caller of this function was not a Staked Relayer.
-Only Staked Relayers are allowed to suggest and vote on BTC Parachain status updates.
+Only Staked Relayers are allowed to suggest and vote on BTC Bridge status updates.

 ``ERR_ALREADY_REPORTED``